scala/docs.scala-lang/_overviews/core/collections-migration-213.md

 import scala.collection.immutable.Seq
 ~~~

-Note that in Scala 2.13 the sequence passed into a vararg as `orderFood(xs: _*)` must also be immutable.
-This is because the sequence passed into a vararg must conform to`scala.Seq` acoording to [Specification](https://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#function-applications).
-Thus if your API exposes varargs, it will be an unavoidable breaking change.
+Note that in Scala 2.13 the sequence passed into as a varargs as `orderFood(xs: _*)` must also be immutable.
+This is because the sequence passed in as a varargs must conform to `scala.Seq` according to [SLS 6.6](https://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#function-applications).
+Thus, if your API exposes varargs it will be an unavoidable breaking change.
 This might affect Java interoperability.

 ## What are the breaking changes?